kshitijhackathon/hackazard-submission/README.md

 ## 🙏 Acknowledgements

-- Hackazard 2025 organizers and judges
+- Hackhazard 2025 organizers and judges
-- Groq and OpenAI for API capabilities
+- Groq and Groq for API capabilities
 - Replit for development and hosting platform
 - Community contributors and testers

 ---

 <div align="center">
-  <p>Made with ❤️ for Hackazard 2025</p>
+  <p>Made with ❤️ for Hackhazard 2025</p>
   <p>© 2025 SafePay Team.
 All rights reserved.</p>
 </div>